 Cancers of the bladder, ureters and kidneys may require treatment with surgery, chemotherapy and/or irradiation.
-Tumors involving the inside surface of the bladder can often be cured by trans-urethral resection and instillation of chemotherapy within the bladder.
+Tumors involving the inner surface of the bladder can often be cured by trans-urethral resection and instillation of chemotherapy within the bladder.
 However, tumors that have invaded into the bladder muscle are much more difficult to control.
 These more invasive cancers may require surgical removal of the entire bladder (radical cystectomy).
-Selected patients may also be treated with localized, high-dose irradiation (often, with chemotherapy) – where Tomotherapy treatment can be helpful in minimizing bowel dose and side effects.
+Certain patients may also be treated with localized, high-dose irradiation (often, with chemotherapy) – where Tomotherapy treatment can be helpful in minimizing bowel dose and side effects.

 Treatment of cancers of the ureter and kidney often require surgical resections and chemotherapy, with irradiation often playing a lesser role due to the sensitivity of the kidneys and the small bowels.